Events

 The Martin County Genealogical Society meets monthly September through May.
 Admission is free and open to the public.

 Unless otherwise noted, meetings take place in the John F. and Rita M. Armstrong Wing, Blake Library, 2351 SE Monterey Road, Stuart.
 They start at 1 p.m. with social time and a business meeting.
 Presentations start at 2 p.m., or a little earlier.
-Meetings are broadcast via Zoom.
+With the exception of the December meetings, meetings are broadcast via Zoom.
 Registration is required.
+Download a one-page PDF of the Spring 2025 schedule.

 If you can't attend in person, you can watch via Zoom.
 Registration required.
-To register, click here.
+Click here to register.

 Questions about MCGS events?
 Email us at mcgsfl@gmail.com and include Events in the subject line.